HaoranYi/gitProj/angular2/README.txt

     - derictive {RouterOutlet, RouterLink, RouterLinkActive}
     - config: {Routes}

+* Understanding Angular route *
+With angular route, the framework intercepts the http route and renders the component directly without forwarding it the server.
+In traditional server architecture, each route change is forwarded to the server and server send the new page back.

 Use http to talk to server to get data
     - HttpModule
     - mock server